kevinyswong/kevinyswong.github.io/index.md

   driver of the life force, but we gender theorists do him one better: we clarify that the will, evil and terrible, residing in the dark, is undeniably
   masculine: what Schopenhauer labored to describe has always been the blind masculine will.
-All creatures are propelled by this blind, insatiable will, the will-to-masc.
+All creatures are propelled by this vile, unyielding will: the will-to-masc that surrounds us all.
 Only within the confines of our limited cognition of the masculine will do the electromagnetic laws, the force of gravity, the fabric of reality, exist: they are not the independent thing-in-itself, which itself must be a single, dominating will, free of space and free of time, unmoved by cause and unhindered by sympathy: the unitary thing-in-itself is the black heart of masculine will!
 All phenomena we perceive, all thoughts we entertain, all sensible stimuli, are only objectifications of the will, which within the cage of our humanity are mere representations of the insatiable masculine will.

   Let us brave gender theorists set forth on the quest of our lives!
 Danger is its name!
 O waly, waly, the whole phenomenal world being our image, a monolithic